aws-samples/aws-multi-region-bc-dr-workshop/lab-1-xray/README.md

 2. Enter a name, e.g. `like-service`

-3. Enter `service("Like Service") AND http.method = "POST"` into the filter expression field
+3. Enter `service("Like Service") AND http.method = "POST"` into the filter expression field.

+    **PLEASE READ:** if you copy/paste the expression above into the filter expression field, make sure you type a space at the end.
+We discovered a bug in the UI where field validation seems to expect some keyboard input; Ctrl-V alone will not work, hence adding the space.
+The product team has been made aware, and this will be fixed in a future release.
+Apologies for the inconvenience.

 4. Click **Create**